blacklightpy/vaultofknowledge/Z1-Inbox/How to use a Linux System.md

 > [!NOTE] Notes while installing it
 > You are probably not going to install them yourselves, but for the person who is installing the operating system here are some things to know.
 > 1. Most distributions will not package patented codecs and proprietary drivers by default, and some of them will ask you if you want to include them in your installation.
-You should choose yes, and if there wasn't such an option
+You should choose yes, and if there wasn't such an option, you would need to manually install it afterwards using the package manager.

 > [!NOTE] How to Use it
 > Every Linux distribution targeting the average user comes with the Firefox browser.
 But it may have trouble playing certain video files because they use patented encoding.